Reece Ushijima

-Reece Ushijima (born 13 January 2003) is a Japanese-American racing driver who is currently racing in the 2023 USF Pro 2000 Championship with Jay Howard Driver Development.
+Reece Ushijima (born 13 January 2003) is an American and Japanese racing driver who most recently competed in the 2023 USF Pro 2000 Championship with Jay Howard Driver Development.
 He previously competed in the 2022 FIA Formula 3 Championship for Van Amersfoort Racing.

 Career

 Karting

 Ushijima made his international competitive karting debut in 2017 in the SKUSA SuperNationals for Phil Giebler Racing, competing against the likes of Jak Crawford and Zane Maloney.
 He then raced in X30 Senior category in IAME Asia, IAME Euroseries, Benelux, Asian Karting Championship, and Super One and British Karting Championships in the UK, racing for Piers Sexton Racing.
 In 2019, he finished 2nd in the Asian Karting Championship and 3rd in IAME Asia Final.

 Formula Ford

 In November 2019, at the age of 16, Ushijima transitioned from karts to cars.
 On the weekend following his racing licence acquisition he qualified on pole position, finishing P3 and P2 in the races and taking fastest lap at the BRSCC Formula Ford Winter Series in Wales, UK.